Genu Varum & Bow Leg Correction inPune

 Families should work closely with healthcare providers to ensure the best outcomes for their child’s development and well-being.

-• Bow legs (genu varum deformity) are extremely common in infants and usually resolve naturally as children grow and develop
+• Bow legs (genu varum deformity) are very common in infants and typically resolve naturally as children grow and develop

-• Bow legs symptoms include outward curving of legs at knees with a visible gap when feet are together, typically without pain in mild cases
+• Primary bow legs symptoms include outward curving of the legs at the knees with a visible gap when feet are together, usually painless in mild bow legs cases

-• Genu varum causes range from normal developmental patterns to underlying conditions like Blount’s disease or rickets
+• Genu varum causes range from normal physiological development to underlying conditions such as Blount’s disease or rickets bow legs

-• Bow legs treatment depends on severity and cause, ranging from simple observation to bow leg correction through bracing or surgery
+• Bow legs treatment depends on severity and cause — from watchful observation to bow leg correction through bracing or surgery

-• Early diagnosis and intervention prevent complications and support healthy bone development
+• Early diagnosis and timely intervention prevent complications and support healthy limb alignment and bone development

-• Most bow legged child cases require only monitoring, but persistent bowing beyond age 2-3 needs medical evaluation
+• Most bowlegged child cases require only monitoring, but persistent bowing beyond age 2–3 warrants a professional medical evaluation

-• At Sancheti Hospital, our pediatric orthopedic specialists provide comprehensive evaluation and treatment for genu varum deformity, offering expert bow leg correction options and family-centered care to ensure optimal outcomes for every child
+• At Sancheti Hospital, our experienced pediatric orthopedic specialists provide comprehensive assessment and genu varum treatment, offering advanced bow leg correction options and family-centred care for optimal outcomes

 Patient Stories & Experiences